rickydeancodingmachine/buzzbangbizz/README.md

 1. Update file at `./api/database/config/config.json`

     ```bash
-    # replace `root` with your mysql user and `password` with the password for that user
+    # replace `root` with any mysql user you want and `password` with the password for that user.
+But if you're using docker, then leave the config file.
+If you change the docker-compose.yml file password value or port value, you'll have to make the changes in the database config.json file as well.
     ```

 1. Create database in MySQL (from /api folder)

     ```bash
-    mysql -u root -ppassword -Bse "CREATE DATABASE BuzzBangBizzRicky" # change `root` and `password` to match your config file
+    mysql -u root -ppassword -Bse "CREATE DATABASE BuzzBangBizzRicky" # change `root` and `password` to match your config file or change `password` to match your docker-compose.yml file
     ```

 1. Migrate db schema (from /api folder)

     ```bash
-    sequelize db:migrate # may get error denying access for this command depending on MySQL settings
+    ./node_modules/.bin/sequelize db:migrate # may get error denying access for this command depending on MySQL settings
     ```

 1. Install client dependencies

     ```bash
-    # with repo root as current directory
+    # get from current ./api directory to ./client directory
+    cd ..
     cd ./client
     yarn # installs dependencies for all components
     ```